Brainwave Cafe

 Now, we need a function that returns a Future.
 This function will perform some asynchronous operation, like fetching data from the internet or reading a file, in our case fetching random quote from the dummyjson API,

-to handle our API call and return a response.
+so at the top of the _MyHomePageState class, we will create a function called getQuote to handle our API call and return a response.

-NB: import http in your project using (import 'package:http/http.dart' as http; and import 'package:http/http.dart'
+NB: import http in your project using (import 'package:http/http.dart' as http; and import 'package:http/http.dart')

 Future<Response> getQuote() {